jsmoriss/jsm-force-ssl/readme.txt

 **A simple, safe, and reliable way to force HTTP URLs to HTTPS dynamically:**

-No setup required &mdash; simply activate the plugin to force HTTP URLs to HTTPS.
+No setup required - simply activate the plugin to force HTTP URLs to HTTPS.

-There are no plugin settings to adjust, and no changes are made to your WordPress configuration &mdash; simply activate or deactivate the plugin to enable / disable the filters and dynamic redirects.
+There are no plugin settings to adjust, and no changes are made to your WordPress configuration.

 **SIGNIFICANTLY FASTER than other popular plugins of this type:**